GitTorre/ContainerObserver/README.md

 	Framework-dependent = Requires that .NET Core 3.1 is already installed on target machine.

 	Self-contained = Includes all the binaries necessary for running .NET Core 3.1 applications on target machine withoout having to install .NET Core 3.1 Runtime.

-- Write your observer plugin!

-- Build your observer project, drop the output dll into the Data/Plugins folder in FabricObserver/PackageRoot.
+- Build the ContainerObserver project.

 - Add a new config section for your observer in FabricObserver/PackageRoot/Config/Settings.xml (see example at bottom of that file)
    Update ApplicationManifest.xml with Parameters if you want to support Application Parameter Updates for your plugin.
    (Look at both FabricObserver/PackageRoot/Config/Settings.xml and FabricObserverApp/ApplicationPackageRoot/ApplicationManifest.xml for several examples of how to do this.)
+These files are already written for this project.

 - Deploy FabricObserver to your cluster.
 Your new observer will be managed and run just like any other observer.